-Blueprint has established a partnership with Boston University School of Education that will allow Blueprint Fellows the opportunity to obtain a Masters of Education (Ed.M.) in Curriculum & Teaching at two thirds of the cost.
+Blueprint has established a partnership with Boston University Wheelock College of Education and Human Development that will allow Blueprint Fellows the opportunity to obtain a Masters of Education (Ed.M.) in Curriculum & Teaching at two thirds of the cost.
 This 36-credit, online or in-person program is specifically designed for those working full time.
 Below are some great benefits the program has to offer:

 Applications are accepted on a rolling basis.
 The timeline for the application process varies by district.
 The Blueprint Human Capital Team will provide an update regarding the status of your application within two weeks of submission.
 The timeline for regional interviews also varies by district.
 We encourage all interested candidates to APPLY NOW!
 Applying early increases the chances of accommodating your regional and school level preferences.